BookStackApp/website/content/docs/admin/third-party-auth.md

 TWITCH_AUTO_REGISTER=true
 ```

 This will allow registration using these services even if registrations are disabled.
-It also allows registration if using LDAP as you main authentication option.
+It also allows registration if using LDAP as your main authentication option.

 #### Automatic Email Confirmation